The overview, originally published in June 2017, is continuously updated.

 Following a series of scandals revealed in the press, including the imprisonment of immigration officials and the suspicious death of a senior immigration official, Samoa discontinues the sale of passports.

-Despite vehement protestations from Australian officials, Nauru begins selling "economic citizenship" to individuals, chiefly from Hong Kong, who pay US$15-50,000 to the government's official agent, a Washington DC-based company.
+Despite vehement protestations from Australian officials, micro-state Nauru begins selling “economic citizenship” to individuals, chiefly from Hong Kong, who pay US$15-50,000 to the government’s official agent, a Washington DC-based company.

 Amid a political controversy involving the Minister of Foreign Affairs and a group of Saudi and Pakistani investors, Ireland abolishes its program after 10 years of operation.